c-sanders/AutoconfMacro-BisonSkeleton/README.md

 #### 5.2) Key decisions within the flowchart.

-The key decisions in this flowchart are listed below as well as being indented accordingly.
+The key decisions in this flowchart are listed below, as well as being indented accordingly.

 - if statement 1.0.0 (Path 1 : Success)